Unified Text-Image-to-Video Generation: A Training-Free Approach to Flexible Visual Conditioning: Related Work

-\paragraph{Video Frame Interpolation} Video frame interpolation has been extensively studied in recent years, with the model architectures spanning across convolutional networks \cite{niklaus2017video,liu2020enhanced,reda2022film}, transformers \cite{fu2023tell} and diffusion models \cite{feng2024explorative,github2024cogvideox,github2025wan}.
-The goal of video frame interpolation task is filling the missing video frames between two bounded images with smooth motion and transition. \citet{liu2017video} propose a convolutional network to synthesize video frames by flowing pixel values from bounded images. \citet{xu2019quadratic} point out that most interpolation methods assume a uniform motion between two consecutive images, thus resulting in oversimplified linear models for interpolation.
-To generate complex motion flows, They propose a quadratic interpolation method to model acceleration information in videos. \citet{sim2021xvfi} collect a large-scale dataset of 4K videos of 1000 fps with extreme motions.
-They also train XVFI-Net which can model large motions and complex transition of textures between two video frames.
+\textbf{Video Frame Interpolation}\quad Video frame interpolation has been extensively studied in recent years, with the model architectures spanning across convolutional networks \cite{niklaus2017video,liu2020enhanced,reda2022film}, transformers \cite{fu2023tell} and diffusion models \cite{feng2024explorative,github2024cogvideox,github2025wan}.
+Liu et al. \cite{liu2017video} propose a convolutional network to synthesize video frames by flowing pixel values from bounded images.
+Xu et al. \cite{xu2019quadratic} point out that most interpolation methods assume a uniform motion between two consecutive images, thus resulting in oversimplified linear models for interpolation.
+To generate complex motion flows, They propose a quadratic interpolation method to model acceleration information in videos.
 Previous work mainly aims at finding a plausible path of transition from the first video frame to the last one.
 How to go beyond the two bounded images remains understudied.
-In this work, we investigate the generic TI2V problem including both classic video frame interpolation and frame synthesis beyond the bound of start and end images.
+In this work, we work on the generic TI2V problem including both classic video frame interpolation and frame synthesis beyond the bound of start and end images.